Top 10 Challenges Enterprises Face In IoT Implementation

 Addressing the complexities of measuring return on investment (ROI) in IoT initiatives calls for innovative solutions.
 A staggering 90% of executives grapple with accurately quantifying the impact of their IoT endeavors, leaving them uncertain about the value it brings to their organizations.

 While ROI is commonly defined as the ratio of profit to investment cost, calculating it accurately remains a significant hurdle for leaders.
-To surmount this obstacle, it is crucial for executives to embark on their digitalization and IoT journey with a clear business goal in mind.
+To surmount this obstacle, executives must embark on their digitalization and IoT journey with a clear business goal in mind.
 Falling in love with the technology itself without considering the actual business value it offers is a pitfall to avoid.
 To truly comprehend the value of digital initiatives, executives must reframe their approach to an ROI calculation.

 Instead of seeking the ROI of a specific IoT solution, the focus should shift to determining how IoT can be leveraged to address business problems and create lasting impacts.
 By defining the business goal of an initiative with utmost precision, executives can effectively measure its potential payoff in the future.
 The ROI of an IoT initiative is contingent upon how well the solution resolves the identified business problem.

-Consequently, when allocating investment budgets, it is imperative to consider not only the technical costs but also the expenses associated with change management, process and tool adaptation, and skill development.
-Taking all these factors into account will reveal the true return on investment (ROI).
+Consequently, when allocating investment budgets, it is imperative to consider the technical costs and expenses associated with change management, process and tool adaptation, and skill development.
+Considering all these factors will reveal the true return on investment (ROI).

 Connecting the operational technology (OT) and information technology (IT) worlds introduces a new set of cyber challenges.
-As the number, diversity, and complexity of connections amplify, ensuring secure links with the cloud, industrial control centers, and third-party providers becomes crucial.
-We must maintain constant availability and connectivity of our assets.
+As connections’ number, diversity, and complexity amplify, ensuring secure links with the cloud, industrial control centers, and third-party providers becomes crucial.
+We must maintain the constant availability and connectivity of our assets.
 Bridging the gap between OT and IT networks presents further challenges that demand attention.

 In a recent HBR study, nearly half of the respondents ranked cybersecurity as an issue requiring close attention, with over one-third considering it a top concern.